 This is how it all works: members collect seed as it ripens, clean it and pack it well (so that it doesn't end up on the floor of the Post Office sorting room) and send it off to Magaret Mason, a member of the Executive Committee.
 She spends hours checking that it is what it says it is, making sure the Latin name is correct and putting all the seed from one particular species or variety in a large brown envelope.
 For instance, 50 people might send in foxglove seed and it all goes in the same big envelope.
 At the end of this whole process, Margaret has compiled a numbered list of 1500 or more species and varieties of flowers, herbs and vegetables.
 This list goes to Julia Boulton for her to prepare and send to the printers.

 The boxes and boxes of the brown envelopes get transported to the Cheshire group, who spend many hours putting all the seeds into tiny, numbered seed packets (see photo at top right).
 Meanwhile, you have received your December magazine and are busy choosing the seeds you'd like.
-Once the Cheshire group members have finished their task, the seeds get taken from them to the Severnside group.
-Rob Baston, one of our vice-presidents, will have received all your orders and these are given to members of the Severnside group (see photo bottom right) and they have the job of selecting the seed packets you want (or others if your first choice has run out) and sending the completed orders out to you.
+This year (2014), once the Cheshire group members have finished their task, the seeds will be returned to Margaret (who has taken over this job from the Severnside group).
+Margaret will have received all your orders and will have the job of selecting the seed packets you want (or others if your first choice has run out) and sending the completed orders out to you.

 Last day of fun is sowing the seeds and waiting to see what comes up.
 We hear it's sometimes a surprise!